Masterclasses and workshops

 Festive Crystals - the Science of Fudge and Caramel

-The first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', will be delivered to the public at The New Town Cookery School, Edinburgh on 4 December 2018.
-During this session, Lucinda Bruce-Gardyne and Professor Wilson Poon will be sharing a foodie and physicist’s view of how to make perfect fudge and caramel.
-Sugary samples, wine and soft drinks will be served afterwards.
+The first Physics in Food Workshop, 'Festive Crystals - the Science of Fudge and Caramel', was delivered to the public at The New Town Cookery School, Edinburgh on 4 December 2018.
+During this session, Lucinda Bruce-Gardyne and Professor Wilson Poon shared a foodie and physicist’s view of how to make the perfect fudge and caramel.